Things to Do in Venice

 - Palazzo Grassi and Punta della Dogana: contemporary exhibition spaces hosting major shows.

-Even just walking through the city, you'll encounter churches rich in treasures, like the Basilica dei Frari, featuring works by Titian and Bellini, or the Church of the Salute, a symbol of Venetian devotion.
+Even a casual stroll through the city will bring you face to face with churches brimming with treasures, like the Basilica dei Frari, which houses works by Titian and Bellini, and the Chiesa della Salute, a symbol of Venetian devotion.

-Venice is vibrant year-round, but certain times transform the city, offering truly unique experiences.
+Venice is vibrant year-round, but at certain times the city is transformed, offering truly unique experiences.

-- The Venice Carnival is one of the world's most famous events.
-Masks, period costumes, and balls in historic palaces make this period unforgettable.
+- Venice Carnival is one of the world's most famous events.
+With its masks, period costumes and balls held in historic palaces, this is an unforgettable time.

-- The Venice Film Festival, held at the Lido, is one of Europe's most prestigious cinematic events.
+- The Venice Film Festival, held on the Lido, is one of Europe's most prestigious cinematic events.

-- The Venice Biennale brings contemporary art and architecture to the city in one of the world's most important international exhibitions.
+- The Venice Biennale showcases contemporary art and architecture to the city in one of the world's most significant international exhibitions.

-- The Festa del Redentore is a heartfelt and evocative event held in July, featuring fireworks over the Basin of St. Mark and a votive bridge connecting Giudecca.
+- Festa del Redentore, held in July, is a heartfelt and evocative event featuring fireworks over the Basin of St. Mark and a votive bridge connecting Giudecca.

-Beyond the famous landmarks, Venice is full of lesser-known corners worth exploring.
+Beyond its famous landmarks, Venice is full of lesser-known corners waiting to be discovered.

-- Cannaregio: one of the most authentic neighborhoods, home to the Jewish Ghetto with synagogues and museums.
-It's also a great place to dine along the canals.
+- Cannaregio: it is one of the most authentic neighbourhoods, home to the Jewish Ghetto, with its synagogues and museums.
+It's also a great place to dine alongside the canals.

-- Castello: the largest district, perfect for those who love walking and discovering the more residential side of Venice.
+- Castello: it is the largest district and is perfect for those who love walking and discovering the more residential side of Venice.

-- Santa Croce and San Polo: ideal for experiencing the city like a local, among markets, bacari, and quiet corners.
+- Santa Croce and San Polo: they are ideal for experiencing the city like a local, with their markets, the popular bacari (traditional Venetian taverns) and quiet corners.

 Lagoon Excursions: Murano, Burano, and Torcello

-If you're visiting Venice for more than a day, don't miss the lagoon islands.
+If you're staying in Venice for more than one day, be sure to visit the lagoon islands.

 - Murano is world-renowned for its glass art.
-You can visit furnaces, watch live demonstrations, and purchase unique items.
+You can visit furnaces, watch live demonstrations and buy unique items.

-- Burano is a palette of colors: its brightly colored houses make it one of Italy's most photogenic islands.
+- Burano is a palette of colours: its brightly coloured houses make it one of Italy's most photogenic islands.
 It's also famous for handcrafted lace.

-- Torcello is the oldest of the Venetian islands, now sparsely populated but fascinating, featuring the Cathedral of Santa Maria Assunta and the Throne of Attila.
+- Torcello is the oldest of the Venetian islands.
+Now sparsely populated, it is nonetheless fascinating and features the Cathedral of Santa Maria Assunta and the Throne of Attila..

-You can easily reach them by vaporetto or, for an extra touch, with organized boat tours.
+You can easily reach them by vaporetto or, for an added touch of luxury, you can take an organized boat tour.

 Romantic Venice: The City of Love

 Venice is the ideal destination for couples seeking romance.
-Beyond the gondola ride, the most romantic activities in Venice include:
+As well as the classic gondola ride, other romantic activities in Venice include:

-- A nighttime stroll as the city empties, offering an intimate and poetic atmosphere.
+- A night-time stroll through an empty city, which offers an intimate and poetic atmosphere.

 - A sunset aperitif on a hotel terrace overlooking the Grand Canal.

-- A candlelit dinner in a hidden restaurant among the alleys.
+- A candlelit dinner at a hidden restaurant tucked away in the alleys.

-Every corner of Venice seems made for lovers.
+It seems like every corner of Venice is made for lovers.